dh3968mlq/dash-bootstrap-responsive-template/markdown/Description.md

     * This uses [DH's fork of markdown2dash](https://github.com/dh3968mlq/markdown2dash), included as a Git submodule at present
 * Is configured for deployment on Heroku

+### Outstanding challenges

+* Rendering from files held as static HTML
+* Exact vertical alignment if using an icon as a list item symbol

+### This page

+The content of this page is stored as *markdown/description.md* and is automatically converted for display by *pages/autogenerate.py*, execution of which is triggered on load by the Dash multi-page mechanism.